 He had even gained the title of the Prince of Northern Hungary next to his title of Prince of Transylvania.
 It was him, Prince Thököly who finally captured the castle of Pozsony (Pressburg, Bratislava) and allowed the Ottoman army to reach their dream: Vienna in 1683.
 The Turks couldn’t have reached their Golden Apple without this.

-The Battle of Vienna brought about the liberation of Hungary because the Habsburgs knew that they would not be able to endure the second siege so they had to attack the Ottoman Empire and take Hungary into their possession before Hungary would turn against them.
+The Battle of Vienna brought about the liberation of Hungary because the Habsburgs knew that they would not be able to endure the second siege.
+In order to prevent this to happen, they had to attack the Ottoman Empire and take Hungary into their possession before Hungarians would regain their country.

 The Thurzó family got Árva castle back from the king and had owned it until 1945.
 Now, the castle is one of the nicest castles in Slovakia.
-It would be particularly friendly, though, if the museum offered tours also in the Hungarian language and provided printed descriptions in this language at the exhibition.
+I sincerely hope that by now, the museum had already printed descriptions in the Hungarian language as well, similar to the custom of several museums in Slovakia where our common history is being appreciated.